-The system should speak the user’s language.
-That’s not just localization, but also presentation of words, phrases and concepts that would be familiar..
+The system interface should speak the user’s language.
+That’s not just localization, but also presentation of words, phrases and concepts that would be familiar.
 Often companies make the mistake of providing system-oriented terms or lingo that their own teams would be familiar with, but make no sense to a user.
 It is important to not assume a user is technical or an expert in the industry.

 Information should also follow real-world conventions and appear in a natural, logical order to capitalize on what a person already knows.
 This provides a better understanding and provides some predictability for the user when they perform an action.
-For instance, a vaguely labeled button can ruin a user’s experience since it might scare them off from proceeding to next steps.
+For instance, a vaguely labeled button on the interface can ruin a user’s experience since it might scare them off from proceeding to next steps.
 This can be an issue if you’re depending on them to complete a checkout or signup process, as it can decrease conversion rates.

 Sometimes a user may unintentionally make mistakes or navigate to the wrong page.
 You want your interface to reduce the chances of this occurring, or giving them an easy option to backtrack and correct their mistake.
 A simple real-world example of this is the "undo" button.
 It gives users a feeling of control and freedom over their actions.